flamincome/pretty.docs/index.md

 governances -+                        +-> other productions
 ```

-users deposit (or withdraw) tokens to (or from) flamincome vaults and earn profits.
+Users deposit (or withdraw) tokens to (or from) flamincome vaults, where they are allocated to different DeFi protocols/pools with the goal of maximizing their APY.

-strategist can be a (decentralized) smart contract or a (centralized) man who calls whitelisted actions.
+This optimized allocation of tokens will be done through an strategist, a party that's heavily restricted in what it can do, as it can only take actions from a whitelisted set that is directly encoded in the contract, which will initially be a chosen operator that will be transitioned into a smart contract.

-tokens in vaults will be used to farm on [*flamingo*](https://flamingo.finance) products and other productions when an action is called.
+The strategist will then use the tokens present in the vaults to farm the several [*flamingo*](https://flamingo.finance) protocols (as well as others) in an optimal way.

-governances can be a (decentralized) dao smart contract or a (centralized) man.
+See [Strategies](/strategies) for a list of all whitelisted actions available to the strategist.

-governance can manage all the vaults, strategists and actions.
+This whole protocol will then be managed in a decentralzied way through a DAO, which will have access to all vaults, and will be able to change the strategist or the actions it is capable of performing.

-flamincome is decentralizing itself while ensuring funding security and profitability.
+# Strategies

-# strategies
+The actions that will be available to the strategist initially will be:

 - staking
 - liquidity